WebReflection/query-result/README.md

   .
 Xpress
   . webOS

-Please note that at least [dom4 polyfill](https://github.com/WebReflection/dom4#dom4) is required in order to have latest DOM standards in.
+Please note that using polyfill like [dom4 polyfill](https://github.com/WebReflection/dom4#dom4) could increase compatibility and reliability of this library.